yuanlg/minecraft-ee-seymour-island/tutorials/task1.md

 ## Step 1

-Before we start, make sure you have placed the redstone in the first slot of your Agent.
+In this task, you must fix the redstone circuit.
+The missing pieces are marked with green blocks below.
-You can access it's inventory by right clicking on it.
-Then click on the arrow to the right to move on.
+Your agent has plenty of redstone, ready to be used for this repair.

 ## Step 2
-With the inventory now loaded up, we need to move the Agent to the missing slots (highlighted in green).
+First, we need to get our agent to the sections that have been damaged (marked with screen).
 Try using the ``||agent:agent move forward||`` and ``||agent:agent turn left/right||`` commands to position your agent in front of the first green block.